PseudoBob-Delightus/fanfic/stories/exploding-story/chapter-016_chapter-9.md

 "Deal."
 I pull her back into an embrace, nuzzling her neck.

 Rarity rests her chin on my head.
-"If this is our last day together, I'm at least glad I am about to spend it with you."
+"If this is our last day together, I'm glad I can at least spend it with you."

 We sit there in silence for a while, just enjoying each other's presence.